Ariana and the Elder Codex: Codex of Wind Walkthrough

 Advertisement

-What to do before entering the Codex of Wind
+What to bring into the Codex of Wind

-If your current setup relies on standing still to channel damage, swap it out for this dungeon.
+If your current setup relies on standing still to channel damage, swap it for this dungeon.
 Wind columns, narrow ledges, and flying enemies all reward low-commitment tools.
-You do not need a specialized boss build yet, but you do want consistency.

 Opening rooms: learn the wind columns before you rush

 The first stretch teaches the dungeon’s language.
-Wind columns are not there to launch you as quickly as possible; they are there to put you on a timing line.
-Enter from the middle when you can, let the lift carry Ariana, and make your jump near the top of the current instead of instantly mashing out of it.
-The common mistake here is treating every gust like a trampoline.
-That usually sends you into spikes, enemies, or a bad landing angle.
+Wind columns are timing lines, not trampolines.
+Enter from the middle when you can, let the lift carry Ariana, and make your jump near the top of the current instead of mashing out of it instantly.
+The classic first mistake is treating every gust like a launchpad, which sends you into spikes, enemies, or a bad landing angle.

-In early chambers, clear enemies before platforming unless they are trivial.
-The reason is simple: most misses in Wind happen because a spirit clips you in the air, or because you try to land on a platform that is also an active combat zone.
+In these early chambers, clear enemies before platforming unless they are trivial.
+Most misses in Wind happen because a spirit clips you in the air, or because you try to land on a platform that is also an active combat zone.
 If a ledge looks tight and an enemy is hovering over it, remove the enemy first with a safe ranged spell.

-Repair points begin showing up along side branches and near transition rooms.
-Activate them immediately.
-Even if the path looks like a tiny detour, take it.
-Wind has several rooms where it is easy to assume a branch only leads to a chest and then realize later it also held a required repair.
+Repair points start appearing along side branches and near transition rooms.
+Activate them the moment you see them.
+Even a tiny detour is worth taking.
+Wind has several rooms where a branch looks like it only leads to a chest and actually holds a required repair.

-This is also where air combat matters.
-Walkthrough coverage of Wind highlights aerial strings and charged attacks because they are useful in these cramped layouts.
+Air combat matters in these cramped layouts.
 You are not trying to style on enemies; you are trying to control space.
-Short aerial pressure helps remove hovering targets without dropping into a hazard, and a charged slash can be the cleaner answer when an enemy is guarding a landing zone.
+Short aerial pressure removes hovering targets without dropping you into a hazard, and a charged attack is the cleaner answer when an enemy is guarding a landing zone.

-• The obvious story exit, usually placed on the cleanest forward path.
+• The obvious story exit, usually on the cleanest forward path.

-• A higher side ledge above the exit line, which is a frequent place to hide a repair point or collectible.
+• A higher side ledge above the exit line, a frequent hiding spot for a repair point or chest.

 • A lower branch that looks optional but loops back upward after a fight.

-If you are chasing 100%, the safest habit is to clear side ledges before taking the topmost route out.
-Once you leave a vertical puzzle room, it is easy to forget whether you already checked the upper-left or upper-right branch.
+If you are chasing completion, clear the side ledges before you take the topmost route out.
+Once you leave a vertical puzzle room it is easy to forget whether you already checked the upper-left or upper-right branch.

-Late Wind rooms: expect trick paths and fake dead ends
+Late Wind rooms: trick paths and fake dead ends

-The back half of the dungeon starts mixing combat pressure with trickier traversal.
-This is where players most often miss content.
-Hidden branches in Wind frequently depend on better use of the dungeon’s own mechanics, especially improved jumps or better gust handling.
-If a room seems too clean, scan for a ledge that only becomes visible once you ride a current higher than feels necessary.
+The back half mixes combat pressure with trickier traversal, and this is where players miss the most content.
+If a room looks too clean, scan for a ledge that only becomes visible once you ride a current higher than feels necessary.
+Some lines genuinely will not open until you come back with the double jump, so do not burn ten minutes brute-forcing a gap that is meant for later.

 Do not force a jump if the angle looks wrong.
 Reset on a safe platform and try again.
-Wind punishes desperation.
-One controlled attempt is usually faster than eating damage, respawning, and fighting the room again.
+One controlled attempt is faster than eating damage, respawning, and refighting the room.

 • Repairs above the intended story route in vertical rooms.